Poverty Is Not Your Fault - Releasing the Shame of "Not Having Enough"

 Poverty and Shame

-According to a survey by Japan's Ministry of Health, Labour and Welfare, the relative poverty rate in Japan is about 15.4%, meaning roughly 1 in 6 people live below the poverty line.
+Japan's relative poverty rate is high, with roughly 1 in 6 people living below the poverty line.
 Despite this, poverty is often framed as "personal responsibility," causing those in financial hardship to feel shame and hesitate to seek help.

 Poverty researcher Robert Walker has pointed out that the shame accompanying poverty inflicts more severe psychological damage than poverty itself.
 Shame makes people hide, isolates them, and blocks access to available support.
-The fact that Japan's public assistance take-up rate (the proportion of eligible people who actually receive benefits) remains at only about 20-30% is not just a systemic issue but also a shame issue.
+The fact that Japan's public assistance take-up rate (the proportion of eligible people who actually receive benefits) remains low is not just a systemic issue but also a shame issue.

 How Poverty Affects Mental Health